jianminchen/RepositorySummaryJulia/ReadMe.md

 [Algorithm practice 2015](https://github.com/jianminchen/Algorithms_Julia_practice_starting2015)<br>

 **PersonalFinanceJulia**<br>
 I like to be a good problem solver.
 I decided to start to work on personal finance and learn by myself starting from Nov.
 2018.
-I like to have my own home instead of renting in Vancouver area, so I decide to work on my personal finance and figure out why I can build wealth and grow rich. <br>
+I like to have my own home instead of renting in Vancouver area, so I decide to work on my personal finance and figure out how I can build wealth and grow rich.
+I like to learn how to build good personal finance habits. <br>
 [Personal Finance Julia](https://github.com/jianminchen/PersonalFinanceJulia)<br>

 **LanlordJulia**<br>